madetech/blog/posts/quiz_buzz.md

 When the victors have been declared, we'll then head to the nearby Prince William Henry pub for another drink or two, where everyone will have a chance to get to know the other teams a little better.

-There's limited places, so claim a spot [here on meetup.com](http://www.meetup.com/QuizBuzz/events/229484828/), and we'll see you all on the night!
+There are limited places, so claim a spot [here on meetup.com](http://www.meetup.com/QuizBuzz/events/229484828/), and we'll see you all on the night!

 ## Essential Info